sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

   hence the prefix ``downstream-...``; the suffix ``latest`` indicates the most recent version of Arch Linux as available on Docker Hub.)

+  When the message "Done.
+Press any key to close the terminal." appears in the terminal named "Configuring", Sage is ready for use.
+To use Sage in a terminal, `open a new terminal in VS Code <https://code.visualstudio.com/docs/terminal/basics>`_, type ``sage`` and hit :kbd:`Enter`.
+(Do not use ``./sage``; this will not work because the source tree is not configured.)

 - `downstream-conda-forge-latest/devcontainer.json
   <https://github.com/sagemath/sage/tree/develop/.devcontainer/downstream-conda-forge-latest/devcontainer.json>`_
   similarly configures a container with an installation of conda-forge and its SageMath package.